Mike & Joyces Travel logs

 Sadly we didn't get any pictures of the alkaline terrain in the Great Divide Basin when we were in the basin.
 Conditions are rather stark with only 12 to 15-inches of rain per-year.
 Sagebrush is small.
 While we see evidence of alkaline accumulations we did not see large lakes or flats of alkaline residue.

-After spending the night in Rawlins we headed west on I-80 where we cross over the Continental Divide once again and down into the Great Divide Basin.
+After spending the night in Rawlins we headed west on I-80 where we crossed over the Continental Divide once again and down into the Great Divide Basin for the second time in as many days.

 This unique basin occurs on the Continental Divide.
 Normally the Continental Divide splits the continent with waters on the west draining to the Pacific and water on the east draining to the Atlantic.
 That is normally what happens.
 In Northern Colorado and Southern Wyoming the Continental Divide splits forming a bubble before coming together again.
 The split in the Continental Divide is around an area known as the Great Divide Basin.
 A basin is an area where water does not flow out.
 In the case of the Great Divide Basin all rain and snow melt in the basin evaporates instead of flowing to one of the oceans.